-The AutoIt MsgBox function is used to display a small message box or dialog box to the user.
-It is often used to show small messages or accept input from the user.
+The AutoIt MsgBox function is used to display a small message box or dialog box to the user, which also allows us to accept user input.

-MsgBox can also be very useful for testing parts of your script while coding.
+MsgBox can also be very useful for testing parts of your script while you are still coding.
+Often you might want to know the value of a variable, or output of a function, and in such cases, it will be very handy.

 MsgBox(0, "My Title", "Click OK to Continiue")